-China still blocking EU visit to Uighur 'genocide' region
+China still blocking EU visit to Uighur 'genocide' zone

 There were "sensible voices" in Europe calling for EU "strategic autonomy" from America and "hopefully the EU will act in this spirit," Zhang added on Tuesday.

-But for at least one voice, the ambassador's claims on Uighurs, Hong Kong, and beyond were about as convincing as "flat-earther nonsense".
+But for at least one voice, the ambassador's claims on Uighurs, Hong Kong, and the rest were about as convincing as "flat-earther nonsense".

-"Human rights groups are the true 'China lovers', by calling on the abusive authorities to respect the fundamental rights of all people in China," Andrew Stroehlein, an HRW spokesman, told EUobserver.
+"Human-rights groups are the true 'China lovers', by calling on the abusive authorities to respect the fundamental rights of all people in China," Andrew Stroehlein, an HRW spokesman, told EUobserver.

 "The government in Beijing, which is committing grave abuses against its own people, absurdly calls them 'China haters'.
 If you love your people, respect their rights," Stroehlein said.